merative/acd-containers/src/pages/installing/verifying.md

 ### Next Steps

-* If pods are not starting, see the [Diagnosing Problems](https://ibm.github.io/acd-containers/troubleshooting/diagnosing-problems/) section in the Troubleshooting documentation.
+* If pods are not starting, see the [Troubleshooting](https://ibm.github.io/acd-containers/troubleshooting/troubleshooting/) section in the Troubleshooting documentation.
 * Once pods have started and show a status of running, continue on to [Getting Started](https://ibm.github.io/acd-containers/usage/getting-started/) with ACD.
 * For more details on management or configuration of your ACD instance, see [ACD Configuration Management](https://ibm.github.io/acd-containers/management/configuring).